-My entrance into fully embracing Portraits was born from my fascination with light.
-I think that started with a Car Photography workshop with literally the top guy on the planet who spoke almost entirely of light.
-Something just started clicking, but I had a very long way to go.
+Fully embracing Portraits was born from my fascination with light.
+It all started at a Car Photography Workshop with the top guy on the planet who spoke almost entirely of light.
+Something started clicking, but I had a very long way to go.

 The question, however, remains - Why Portraits?:

-1. Regardless of field it seems as though those who specialize simply do a better job.
-They are known for that one thing and do it better than anyone else.
+1. Regardless of field those who specialize tend to do a better job.
+They are known for that one thing and it shows.

-2. I now place the majority of my focus in this one area.
-I know what I'm doing and am always ready for whatever challenges pop up; since I've either seen it, done it or will learn about it and can simply adjust as required.
+2. The majority of my focus is in this one area.
+I know what I'm doing and am always ready for any challenge; since I've either seen it, done it or will learn it and can readily adjust.

 3. Specialists are often experts in that one area, have a different perspective than those who do it all and are, therefore, on a different level.

 4. There's not only the lighting and gear to master, but also to evolve for a specific purpose to be ready for anything.
-The discovery of new techniques is constant and more often than not I'm able to improve by maximizing the gear that I already have without being distracted by a perceived need to upgrade.
+The discovery of new techniques is constant I'm able to improve by maximizing the gear that I already have without being distracted by a perceived need to upgrade.

-5. With specialization comes a level of confidence that makes it look easy.
-It takes a lot of work to make it look easy and become 2nd nature; and I always deliver.
+5. With specialization comes a level of confidence that makes it look easy; even though it took a lot of time and effort to get "there".

-6. There's so much to master and always something challenging to learn, understand and implement in Headshot/Portrait Photography.
+6. There's so much to master and always something challenging to learn, understand and implement.

 7. I really enjoy the "Portrait" community.
-It's very collaborative and not overly competitive.
-There's a great dynamic at hand in a community that's very helpful to one another.
-I think it's because we all develop into our own constantly evolving styles and are glad to share and learn from one another.
+It's very collaborative.
+There's a great dynamic where everyone's very helpful.
+We all develop our own constantly evolving styles and are glad to share and learn from each other.

-8. And finally, a statement of photography in general - Many of us own high-end cameras or we may even get very satisfying cell phone pictures.
+8. Many of us own high-end cameras or we may even get very satisfying cell phone pictures.
 A common impulse is to view this as competition, but I consider just the opposite.
-I think that this "photography" explosion has created a greater appreciation for the art.
-Professionals have to constantly address this with an ever increasing pursuit of excellence which, in turn, raises the entire photography community as one.
+This "photography" explosion has created a greater appreciation for the art with an ever increasing pursuit of excellence which, in turn, raises the entire photography community as one.